 Mobile Health Check

-- Does my website draw your eye to my key selling points or message?
+Does my website draw attention to the key selling points or message?

-- Is it a website you would spend time on if it were not your own?
+Is it a website you would spend time on?

-If you mostly answered “no,” then it’s time to contact us at Seamgen, we can optimize your site for mobile and capture the traffic and sales you’ve been missing.
-You can also check out how Google’s New Search Update Affects Everybody.
+If you mostly answered “no,” then it’s time to make your website mobile friendly.
+Contact us so we can help optimize your site for mobile devices and capture the traffic and sales you’ve been missing!